EliteScientist/SharedRequirePlugin/README.md

 This will reduce the size of ProjectB's JS file.
 Ensure ProjectA is loaded before ProjectB attempts to use the jquery library.

-if ProjectA has not been loaded then a the require("jquery") call in ProjectB will return null.
+If ProjectA has not been loaded then a the require("jquery") call in ProjectB will return null.